zwicker-group/py-pde/docs/paper/paper.md

 # Methods

-The basic object of the `py-pde` package are scalar and tensorial fields defined on various discretzied grids.
+The basic objects of the `py-pde` package are scalar and tensorial fields defined on various discretzied grids.
 These grids can deal with periodic boundary conditions and they allow exploiting spatial symmetries that might be present in the physical problem.
 For instance, a scalar field $f(z, r) = \sqrt{z} * e^{-r^2}$ in cylindrical
-coordiantes can be visualized using
+coordiantes assuming azimuthal symmetry can be visualized using
 ```
 grid = CylindricalGrid(radius=5, bounds_z=[0, 10], shape=(32, 64))
 field = ScalarField.from_expression(grid, 'sqrt(z) * exp(-r**2)')